| Code | Name of the Course Unit | Semester | In-Class Hours (T+P) | Credit | ECTS Credit |

 |---|---|

-| Objectives of the Course Unit: | It is aimed to provide knowledge and attitudes about scientific research methods and techniques and scientific reports. |
+| Objectives of the Course Unit: | It’s aimed to gain knowledge and attitudes regarding the scientific research methods and techniques and scientific reports. |

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to) |